tngu0398/Assignment-1/README.md

 # Assignment-1
 Change History
-Description of changes made to the project and any files associated.
+Description of changes made to project and any files associated.

 1. Connected github and Rstudio cloud